 Make sure there is time for each employee individually to express how they see the situation, without interruptions or challenges.
 While listening, you can assess the key issues and concerns as well as the employee's manner of communicating and level of stress.
 Using non-escalating language helps set the climate by the leader in this meeting.
-Resisting the urge to agree with the person complaining to you helps set a non-escalating tone in the subsequent session.
+Resisting the urge to agree with the person complaining to you helps set a non-escalating tone in the subsequent session and helps to avoid potential issues of bias.
 Your goal by the time you have met with each person is to make sure you fully understand each person's perspective (without seeming to take anyone's side).
-Typically, stage one takes leaders 10-20 minutes with each employee.
+Typically, Stage I takes leaders 10-20 minutes with each employee.